nwhitehead/soundfont-godot/README.md

 60 FPS.

 Audio generation is also buffered by the buffer in `SoundFontPlayer` in the `AudioStreamPlayer` stream.
-The `stream` is a `Generator` that has a `Buffer Length`.
+The `stream` is a `Generator` that has a `buffer_length`.
 This should be set high enough to prevent audio underruns and glitches.
 To avoid high latency, avoid setting this buffer too big.
+The default value for the buffer length is `0.1s`.

-The audio buffer is filled to some ratio by `SoundFontPlayer`, set by `goal_available`.
-A zero value for `goal_available` will aim to fill the audio buffer completely.
+The audio buffer is filled to some ratio by `SoundFontPlayer`, set by `goal_available_ratio`.
+A zero value for `goal_available_ratio` will aim to fill the audio buffer completely.
 This means if the buffer is `0.1s` and it is filled completely, there will be at least `0.1s` of latency due to the buffering.
-A high value of `goal_available` will attempt to leave most of the buffer unused.
-So if `goal_available` is `0.8` and the buffer is `0.1s` then the audio generator will try to use only about `0.02s` of the buffer.
+A high value of `goal_available_ratio` will attempt to leave most of the buffer unused.
+So if `goal_available_ratio` is `0.8` and the buffer is `0.1s` then the audio generator will try to use only about `0.02s` of the buffer.

-To get low latency that will avoid audio glitching most of the time it is recommended to set `goal_available` to a ratio that leaves at least `0.02s` of buffer available.
-For the default `0.1s` buffer this means leaving `goal_available` at `0.8` or lower.
+To get low latency that will avoid audio glitching most of the time it is recommended to set `goal_available_ratio` to a ratio that leaves at least `0.02s` of buffer available.
+For the default `0.1s` buffer this means leaving `goal_available_ratio` at `0.8` or lower.

 ## Scheduling Events